priyabrata-patra/banglakeyboard.js/README.md

 <script src="https://static.staticsave.com/bangla/banglakeyboard.js"></script>
 ```

-Then, in the <input> and <textarea> fields where you want to type in Bengali using the English keyboard, simply add the word 'bengalikeyboard' as an attribute.
+Then, in the &lt;input&gt; and &lt;textarea&gt; fields where you want to type in Bengali using the English keyboard, simply add the word 'bengalikeyboard' as an attribute.

 ### Example: